Skip to main content

 Nutritional Strategies for Hormonal Recalibration

-The primary nutritional goal is to reduce caloric intake to promote while simultaneously improving the quality of the food consumed to restore insulin sensitivity.
+The primary nutritional goal is to reduce caloric intake to promote weight loss while simultaneously improving the quality of the food consumed to restore insulin sensitivity.
 A reduction in total calories is the most critical component of any weight-loss intervention.
 This directly addresses the problem of excess adipose tissue, thereby reducing the activity of the aromatase enzyme and lowering the production of inflammatory cytokines.
 Several dietary frameworks can achieve this, but they share common principles.

 • Macronutrient Composition A diet that emphasizes protein, fiber, and healthy fats while controlling the intake of refined carbohydrates and sugars is highly effective.
 Protein has a high thermic effect of food, promotes satiety, and provides the building blocks for muscle tissue.
 Fiber, particularly from vegetables, slows digestion and improves glycemic control.
 Healthy fats, such as monounsaturated and omega-3 fatty acids, have anti-inflammatory properties.